m-dadej/MarSwitching.jl/README.md

 - `state_coeftable(model::MSM, state::Int64; digits::Int64=3)` - prints coefficient table for given state
 - `expected_duration(model::MSM; digits::Int64=2)` - prints expected duration of each state, or a time series of expected duration for TVTP model

-It is also possible to simulate data from a given parameters
+It is also possible to simulate data from a given parameters:

 ```julia
 generate_mars(μ::Vector{Float64},    # vector of intercepts for each state